getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/default-integrations.md

 This integration allows developers to ignore specific errors based on the type or message, as well as blacklist/whitelist urls which exception originates from.
+It ignores errors, which message starts with `Script error` or `Javascript error: Script error` by default.
+More on this in our ["What the heck is "Script error"?"](https://blog.sentry.io/2016/05/17/what-is-script-error) blog post.

 To configure it, use `ignoreErrors`, `blacklistUrls` and `whitelistUrls` SDK options directly.